mraduldubey/save_ozone_layer/README.md

 The aliens have attacked the Earth, as they always do.
 But, they have a hurdle they can't get through.
 Ha!

 Project under develoment.

-Do:
+To be added to Prototype:
 1. Explode aliens when shot.
 2. If they are nearby plane, blast it too.
-3. Bullets tend to get slower and fall back.
+3. Bullets tend to get slower and fall back. (let gravity affect.)
-4. the aliens have more interesting trajectory --missiles
+4. The aliens have more interesting trajectory --missiles
+5. Encryption and file handling for high score.
+6. Show the Ozone Layer and clouds.